 If ever there was a project that demanded relentless optimism, the Eden Project was it.
 “Tell him he’s dreamin'” must have seemed the realistic response to the notion of converting an exhausted clay pit into a beacon of hope that would attract millions of visitors to an ailing region of Cornwall.
-But the endless planning meetings and financing consultations, “persuading the boys in suits to take courage in the face of doubt” paid off.
-The Eden Project – with it’s magnificent domed biome structures, clad with air-filled cushions – opened to the public in 2001.
-The Eden Project had regenerated an abandoned mine into an iconic educational and community resource in six short years.
+But the endless planning meetings and financing consultations, “persuading the boys in suits to take courage in the face of doubt”, paid off.
+The Eden Project – with its magnificent domed biome structures, clad with air-filled cushions – opened to the public in 2001.
+The Eden Project regenerated an abandoned mine into an iconic educational and community resource in six short years.

-It hasn’t been an easy ride.
+It wasn’t an easy ride.
 The site is 15 metres below the watertable and it rained every day during the first months of construction.
 Then there have been the legal battles over rights to intellectual property that have dragged on for more than a decade, culminating in the release of the book The Other Side of Eden in 2014.
 Inevitably there have been financial worries too, given the historic debt on a project costing in excess of £140million.
 In 2013 income from visitors to the site was about 85% of what was needed for sustainability.
 But more recent reports have recorded a turnaround and the Board has set a target of being substantially debt-free in the 2020 financial year.

 His challenge to the media is to bring people together, to highlight our shared goals and to provide the motivation for people to want to work together for a positive future for local communities.